A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Optimal AR models for synthetic isotropic turbulence generation

-Figure \ref{fig_j_vector_GA-0} shows the components of vector $\textbf{j}$ obtained for model $GA-0$, for different $N$ values.
-Figure \ref{fig_j_vector_GA-10} shows the components of vectors $\textbf{j}$ (left) and $\textbf{l}$ (right) obtained for model $GA-10$, for different $N$ values.
-YW and Krenk approaches are included in both figures for comparison.
+Figure \ref{fig_j_vector_GA-0} shows the components of vector $\textbf{j}$ obtained for model \textit{GA}-0, for different $N$ values.
+Figure \ref{fig_j_vector_GA-10} shows the components of vectors $\textbf{j}$ (left) and $\textbf{l}$ (right) obtained for model \textit{GA}-10, for different $N$ values. \textit{Y-W} and \textit{K-M} models are included in both figures for comparison.

-It is noted that, for the $GA-10$ model, the maximum difference found between \textit{i}-th elements $j_i$ and $l_i$ was 5, meaning that the choice $\Delta = 10$ was flexible enough to allow the search for optimal AR models witout actually constraining the difference between corresponding elements in \textbf{j} and \textbf{l} vectors.
+It is noted that, for the \textit{GA}-10 model, the maximum difference found between \textit{i}-th elements $j_i$ and $l_i$ was 5, meaning that the choice $\Delta = 10$ was flexible enough to allow the search for optimal AR models witout actually constraining the difference between corresponding elements in \textbf{j} and \textbf{l} vectors.

 Results show that, for the most parsimonious models, $N=1$, the single regression term considered in the four models is the previous lag, $\textbf{j}=[1]$.
-However, for $GA-10$ the employed autocovariance equation is for lag $\textbf{l}=[2]$.
-For the case $N=2$, both $GA-0$ and $GA-10$ models provided optimal regression lags $\textbf{j}=[1, 3]$, different from $YW$ and $Krenk$ models, for which $\textbf{j}=[1, 2]$.
-Concerning the model order $p$, given by the last term of $\textbf{j}$, $j_N$, results show that, while for the YW and the Krenk approaches $p$ is determined by $N$ (linearly and exponentially, respectively), the proposed methodology has the ability to reveal an optimal model order for the considered problem.
-Indeed, for increasing $N$ values, the obtained model order for the most flexible model, $GA-10$, stagnates around $p=23$.
+However, for \textit{GA}-10 the employed autocovariance equation is for lag $\textbf{l}=[2]$.
+For the case $N=2$, both \textit{GA}-0 and \textit{GA}-10 models provided optimal regression lags $\textbf{j}=[1, 3]$, different from \textit{Y-W} and \textit{K-M} models, for which $\textbf{j}=[1, 2]$.
+Concerning the model order $p$, given by the last term of $\textbf{j}$, $j_N$, results show that, while for models \textit{Y-W} and \textit{K-M} $p$ is determined by $N$ (linearly and exponentially, respectively), the proposed methodology has the ability to reveal an optimal model order for a given model parsimony.
+It is noted that the obtained optimal order models depend on the specific target autocovariance function considered.
+Indeed, for increasing $N$ values, the obtained model order for the most flexible model, \textit{GA}-10, stagnates around $p=23$.
 This value is coherent with the fact that the target autocovariance function is already very close to zero for this lag, see Figure \ref{fig_Annex_VK}.
-Thus, including additional regression coefficients is better exploited by the model by rearranging terms in vector $\textbf{j}$ rather than increasing the model order beyond this value.
+Thus, including additional regression coefficients by reducing the model parsimony is better exploited by the model by rearranging terms in vector $\textbf{j}$ rather than increasing the model order beyond this value, as it is the case for models \textit{Y-W} and \textit{K-M}.

 Figure \ref{fig_S_YW_Krenk_GA-0_GA-10} shows the $MSE$ obtained with all the models considered in the analysis, as a function of $N$.